 You can use customer recommendations and reviews to show your audience how your product/ services have helped others and can bring the same desirable results to them.
 Use testimonials from third-party experts to build trust and increase product desire.

-On the contrary, if you don’t offer proof to back your claims (in form of buyer testimonials etc.), they will seek validation from elsewhere.
+On the contrary, if you don’t offer proof to back your claims (in the form of buyer testimonials etc.), they will seek validation from elsewhere.

-And once they leave your website, there is no guarantee that they will return back to buy your product or service.
+And once they leave your website, there is no guarantee that they will return to buy your product or service.